StupidBuluchacha/UrbanCLIP/README.md

 # UrbanCLIP
-Learning Text-Enhanced Urban Region Profiling with Contrastive Language-Image Pre-Training
+Learning Text-Enhanced Urban Region Profiling from the Web